 Germany belongs to the European Union, and citizens of its member states enjoy freedom of movement.
 That is why citizens of the European Union, the European Economic Area and Switzerland can work in Germany without special formalities.
 This normally also applies to the members of their family – irrespective of their citizenship.

-- Information on these and other questions relations to work permits and entering the country can be found on the website of the Federal Office for Migration and Refugees.
+Information on these and other questions relating to work permits and entering the country can be found on the website of the Federal Office for Migration and Refugees.

-- You can also find more information on our website in the section Plan Plan your stay > Work permit.
+You can also find more information on our website in the section Plan your stay > Information for your partner.

 You will also find information about job vacancies here: Find a job